marilyn-n/this/README.md

 The `this` keyword can also be refered as `context` object.

-## Global Scope
+## Global namespace

-Outside of all functions, objects and definitions, the scope is called the global scope/namespace/environment. `this` is the global object at the global scope.
+Outside of all functions, objects and definitions, the namespace is called the global namespace/environment. `this` is the global object at the global namespace.

 ### Node

 The global object in Node is called `global`.
-At the global scope, this is global.
+At the global namespace, this is global.

 ```js